|

 Other families saw Ruth in her chair and asked where they could get one for their children.
 This led to the formation of Everaids Ltd and the design of the Turbo.
 When it came on the market in 1984, the Turbo was the pioneering form of indoor-outdoor powered mobility for very young children, with elevating seat, simple programmable controls, and the option of standing to drive.
 It was designed for use by children from 12 months of age, to allow them to play and participate in normal life as actively as possible.
 It has given hundreds of children with disabilities across the world the early independence necessary to develop social skills and a positive attitude to themselves and their abilities.
 Many have been able to integrate more easily into mainstream schools, higher education and the workplace, because of the access and wider life experience their Turbo has given them.
 Other older, more severely affected children managed a powerchair for the very first time because of the individual care given to seating, programming and special controls by the Everaids team.

 Everaids Ltd was bought out of receivership by Everactive Ltd in 1991, and Dan had no further input into the development of the Turbo, although he has continued privately to support and service Everaids Turbos still in use.
-The current direct descendant of the Turbo is called the BobcatDX, and is supplied through Smile Rehab.
+The later direct descendant of the Turbo was called the BobcatDX, and was supplied through Smile Rehab for some years.